1962 United States Grand Prix

 1984 European Grand Prix

-F1 used the new, short Nurburgring for the first time in eight years and Alain Prost took the title to the final race by winning - despite damaging his car in a spin on the warm-up lap.
+F1 used the new, short Nurburgring for the first time after the full-blown Nordschleife had dropped off the calendar eight years earlier.
+Alain Prost took the title to the final race by winning, despite damaging his car in a spin on the warm-up lap.
 Michele Alboreto and Nelson Piquet finished second and third in a battle of who could coax their fuel-depleted cars across the line first.